tamasvencel/BionicScholar/README.md

    `python manage.py runserver`

-Now your backend running on http://localhost:8000
+Now your backend is running on http://localhost:8000